What Questions Are Part Of A Kinship Contest?

 More Than 44 Years Of Experience Resolving Kinship Contests

-At Busson & Sikorski, PC Attorneys at Law, our firm has the decades of experience necessary to help you fight for your fair share of your deceased relative’s estate.
+At Busson & Sikorski, P.C., our firm has the decades of experience necessary to help you fight for your fair share of your deceased relative’s estate.
 The absence of a will is not necessarily the determining factor in how your loved one’s estate will be disbursed.
 We can pull together all of the evidence the court will need to secure your share of the estate.
 We also offer our services to people from other countries who need local counsel as well as people in our area with kinship issues in other states and countries.

 Kinship Contest Attorneys Serving Clients In New York, Across The US And Abroad

-When there is a dispute regarding distant heirs and what shares are appropriate for certain parties, turn to Busson & Sikorski, P.C.
-To request a free 30-minute consultation, call 646-561-9099 or contact us online.
+When there is a dispute regarding distant heirs and what shares are appropriate for certain parties, turn to Busson & Sikorski, P.C. to request a free 30-minute consultation, call 646-561-9099 or contact us online.